ics-software-engineering/meteor-example-uh-cas/README.md

 ## Installation

-Download the system, cd in the app directory, then execute:
+Download the system, cd into the app directory, then execute:

 ```
 meteor --settings ../config/settings.development.json